The United Soccer Leagues consist of the USL Championship, USL League One and USL League Two.

 USL President Jake Edwards says the league is studying promotion and relegation as a potential future feature.
 Edwards has played in that system in England and says he is aware of the pros and cons, the effects it has on clubs, employment and revenues.
-“I’m also well aware of the excitement and the drama, and the reward for ambition, and the punishment for apathy,” he said when asked about thei subject.
+“I’m also well aware of the excitement and the drama, and the reward for ambition, and the punishment for apathy,” he said when asked about the subject.

-Long Term Vision
+Long Term Goal for USL

-The current ownership of the USL is ten years old.
 Edwards was asked where he sees the USL when it reaches its 20th anniversary.

 During my playing days, I never really looked further than the weekend.
 Now when we look forward, I’m looking as far as the World Cup in 2026.
 I think that’s a great event that’s going to come and change the game here — far more, in my opinion, than it did when it came in 1994.
 We’re starting at a much more sophisticated place.
 That’s what we’re using as a guidepost: the league that we want to be when the World Cup arrives.Jake Edwards, USL President